chef-boneyard/chef-web-docs-2016/includes_api_cookbooks_site/includes_api_cookbooks_endpoint_search_get.rst

    * - Response Code
      - Description
    * - ``200``
-     - The request was successful.
-One or more cookbooks were returned as a result of the search query.
+     - |response code 200 ok| One or more cookbooks were returned as a result of the search query.